vivega-a-r/Health-approval-scheme/README.md

 - 🧩 **Maintainability**: Modular and clean codebase.
 - 📊 **Scalability**: Easily extendable for future modules.

----
-## 🚀 Live Demo

-You can access the deployed application here:
-v0-fully-functional-prototype.vercel.app

-Feel free to explore and test all features live!

 ## 👩‍💻 Authors / Contributors